Frequently Asked

 What are the benefits of pilates?

 Longer, leaner muscles – Muscles can mold and change shape to the way they are worked.
 Eccentric, or lengthening, contractions are the key to elongating muscles and are uniquely emphasized in Pilates exercises.
-Strength is utilized to increase range of motion ie. flexibility.
+Strength is utilized to increase the range of motion ie. flexibility.
 You do not need to be flexible to do Pilates!
 The spring systems of the Pilates equipment act as weights and give both ‘resistance’ and ‘assistance’ to the body.

 Balanced Posture – Learn to locate deep intrinsic muscles of the body and then apply them to bigger movements.
 This allows the body’s “Powerhouse” to be your core stability before your given movement is initiated.
-Balanced posture and alignment Muscles around the spine are worked to maintain natural, unexaggerated curvatures of the spine.
+Balanced posture and alignment muscles around the spine are worked to maintain natural, unexaggerated curvatures of the spine.

 Optimum results in other movement disciplines and daily life activities.
 Sometimes it is the smallest correction that makes the body more efficient.